OW-HGR/Debt-and-investment-quarterly/README.md

 |Brighton & Hove|Brighton & Hove|
 |Brighton & Hove UA|Brighton & Hove|

 This lookup is merged into the long table produced in step one.
-An error log is automatically produced for any LA names that are in the data but missing from the lookup table, and written
+An error log is automatically produced for any LA names that are in the data but missing from the lookup table, and written out to the `Logs` folder in the working directory that you have set in `00 Wrapper`.
+If an undefined value is written out, just paste it onto the end of the `original_LA_name` column in the lookup table, and provide a corresponding value for the `continuity_LA_name` column.

-Each new release could potentially come with novel variations of the LA names.
-If a variation is introduced

-3.  merge in lookup tables with standardised forms of LA name and variable name, write out error logs of any undefined values, apply any adjustments (the only one in this case being to address a labelling error in Q3 2016-17), then convert back to wide format (for space-saving reasons) and write out.

-This workflow applies the long data procedure described [here](https://github.com/OW-HGR/Capital-spending-outturn-2):

-This is the simplest of the main long data workflows (the others being capital spending, capital financing, RO).
+The same process is then run for the variable, which in this case is the lender.

+There is labelling error in Q3 2016-17.
+Short term borrowing is incorrectly labelled as long term borrowing, and the variable labelled as short term borrowing is left blank.
+The code fixes the labelling error.

+You now have a single table with four variables (LA name, lender, whether the debt is long term or short term, and the date of the observation), and 216,321 observations.
+As a last step, the table is converted to a wide format, with a column for each date, and written out.
+This final long-to-wide transformation turns it from an 8MB file to a 3.2MB file with no loss of information.